OnafuyeOmolabake/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of power divided by divide
+result of breathe to the power love